-They might ‘celebrate’ and buy more of a share if it’s price moves sharply upwards, hoping to double-up on a winner.
-Otherwise, if a share’s price falls sharply, an investor may panic and sell-out, cementing a painful loss.
+They might celebrate and buy more shares in a company if it’s price moves sharply upwards, hoping to double-up on a winner.
+But if the share price falls, an investor may panic and sell out, cementing a painful loss.

-Both of these hypothetical decisions are emotional in nature and their potential can be exacerbated if a share has a history of volatility compared with the broader market.
+Both of these hypothetical decisions are emotional in nature.
+You are more likely to make such decisions if you are a nervous investor and hold shares with a history of volatility compared to the broader market.

-In the end, volatility is something we all have to handle to varying degrees as a price of investing in ASX shares.
+In the end, volatility is something we all have to handle to varying degrees if we want to invest in ASX shares.
 It can be your friend or your enemy, so choose wisely and lean towards shares with a volatility profile that suits your particular investing temperament.